wfondrie/asms-ml-short-course/docs/2_dimensionality_reduction.md

 Go to the [ReDU website](https://redu.ucsd.edu/) and start the PCA exploration by clicking on "Explore Multivariate Analysis of Public Data".
 This will bring up an interactive viewer where each dot represents a single mass spectrometry file.

-[b]What can you learn about the chemical similarity of files with ReDU information?
-Explore the PCA data.[/b]
+**What can you learn about the chemical similarity of files with ReDU information?
+Explore the PCA data.**

 - Color the files by different metadata categories.
 Can you find any patterns?
 - Rotate the axes to explore subspaces of the data.
 Compare a two-dimensional plot to a three-dimensional plot.
 What do you prefer?